/local-samosal/media/media_files/2025/05/14/8qlxD13rNbOoZfNhlY5V.png)

 1. White-Bellied Heron

-Another critically endangered species in the list of birds is White Bellied Heron or Imperial Heron.
-The bird has dark gray wings, a pale throat patch, and a white belly.
-Mostly found in broadened forests and foothills of mountains, these come under the top 50 endangered species in the world.
-Only about 200 of them are left on the entire globe, and we must strive to protect them.
-It was seen in Kamlang Tiger Reserve in Arunachal Pradesh last year.
+Another critically endangered species in the list of birds is the White Bellied Heron or Imperial Heron.
+The bird has dark grey wings, a pale throat patch, and a white belly.
+Mostly found in broadened forests and foothills of mountains, this species comes under the top 50 endangered species in the world.
+While the exact number is uncertain, it is believed that only 70 to 400 of them are left on the entire globe.
+In India, it was seen in the Kamlang Tiger Reserve in Arunachal Pradesh a few years ago.
 Assam and the foothills of the Himalayas are some of the places where you can get a rare sight of them.

 2. Great Indian Bustard

 The Great Indian Bustard or Indian Bustard is a brownish-yellow bird with a black crown on the forehead and pale wings.
 They are listed as 'critically endangered species' on the IUCN list.
 The bustards are bound to live in grasslands and steppe regions as they are one of the heaviest birds to fly.
 The Indian government runs various projects to conserve this species.
-Under one such scheme, 'Project Great Indian Bustard', they are kept in DNP (Desert National Park) Sanctuary in Rajasthan.
-Gujarat, Maharashtra, Karnataka, and Andra Pradesh are other states where they are found in a few numbers.
+Under one such scheme, 'Project Great Indian Bustard', they are kept in the DNP (Desert National Park) Sanctuary in Rajasthan.
+Gujarat, Maharashtra, Karnataka, and Andhra Pradesh are other states where they are found in limited numbers.

 3. Jerdon's Courser

-Jerdon's Courser, named after British zoologist Thomas C. Jerdon is yet another 'critically endangered species' in the IUCN's red list.
+Jerdon's Courser, named after British zoologist Thomas C. Jerdon, is yet another 'critically endangered species' in the IUCN's Red List.
 It is a nocturnal bird (meaning it usually comes out at night) and likes to stay in lightly grazed and open areas.
 This little bird has shades of brown on its body with a black bill.
-It is only found in Andra Pradesh and Telangana and was last seen in Sri Lankamaleshwara Wildlife Sanctuary, AP.
+It is only found in Andhra Pradesh and Telangana and was last seen in the Sri Lankamaleshwara Wildlife Sanctuary in 1900, as reported by the Andhra Pradesh Forest Department.

 'Need To Conserve' Plants